vanstee/vanstee.github.com/resume.md

 Spring 2017 - Today

-Designed and built internal tools to build and deploy code, manage infrastructure, automate manual workflows and increase developer productivity.
+Designed and built internal tools to build and deploy code, manage infrastructure, automate manual workflows, and increase developer productivity.
-Lead a team of developers, planned future projects, set priorities, interviewed and hired team members and continuously pushed to improve all of our tooling and process along the way, not only to help our team but for the entire organization and other teams across Salesforce.
+Lead a team of developers, planned future projects, set priorities, interviewed and hired team members, and continuously pushed to improve all of our tooling and process along the way, not only to help our team but for the entire organization and other teams across Salesforce.

 ### Projects

+* Developed and rolled out a Patching Automation Service to manage the application lifecycle and safely apply RPM upgrades to traditional mutable infrastructure written in Go as a HTTP server and CLI client, greatly reducing the manual effort required to keep our servers patched.
 * Built and supported Terraserver, a Terraform as a Service product, to allow anyone with access the ability to make approved changes to infrastructure;
-  written in Golang as a GRPC server, with a CLI client
+  written in Go as a gRPC server, with a CLI client
 * Helped plan and implement a migration from our existing data centers to AWS (~2000 servers), by defining all of our resources in modularaized Terraform code and helping to move towards a cloud-native architecture
-* Reworked and migrated our entire build system (~100 application pipelines) to Buildkite with docker, docker-compose, buildkit, and a custom Golang cli for common actions
+* Planned and migrated our entire build system (~100 application pipelines) to Buildkite with Docker, docker-compose, Buildkit, and a custom Go CLI for common actions
-* Managed the path to production for over 150 developers (Build Service, Deploy Service, Compliance Service, Artifactory, GitHub Enterprise, Chatbots, and a whole slew of other tools)
+* Built and managed the path to production for over 150 developers (Build Service, Deploy Service, Compliance Service, Artifactory, GitHub Enterprise, Chatbots, and a whole slew of other tools)
 * Migrated all of our internal applications to Heroku's Container Runtime and helped integrate building and deploying containers from our deployment system